 Kingsman Pvt.
-Ltd has an innovative product with low production cost and expected high demands.
+Ltd has an innovative product with low production costs and expected high demands.
 With high enthusiasm, they invest heavily in setting up a production line, building warehouses and market their product.
 The company issued 100,000 equity shares at the rate of 10 per share to meet all of its expenses.

 The demand was high as expected but the new players generated most of their sales on credit.
 And due to the low cost of depreciation, the profit (net income) figure appears huge in the beginning.
-But later the company starts lacking availability of cash in hands.
+But later the company starts lacking the availability of cash in hands.
 The company now has to lower its production capacity, cut its costs or has to apply for some loan which further has costs.